 'What should I talk about?'

-At first glance, giving the answer, 'Anything!' does not seem very helpful.
+Giving the answer, 'Anything!' does not seem helpful.

-So, speakers and trainers need to understand, it is not the subject, it is how one speaks about the subject that will engage or repel an audience.
+So, speakers and trainers need to understand, that it is not the subject, it is how one speaks about the subject that will engage or killl an audience.